-- [REDACTED] - Fiber optic/electric cable along the exterior of the casing - Integration of tools such as a galvanic crossover, float equipment, and centralizers - Acid-resistant cement systems from 500 ft above the UCL through the injection interval to TD
+- [REDACTED] - Fiber optic/electric cable along the exterior of the casing

+- Integration of tools such as a galvanic crossover, float equipment, and centralizers - Acid-resistant cement systems from 500 ft above the UCZ through the injection interval to TD

-A detailed metallurgical analysis was performed that considered the chemical composition of the injectate and downhole conditions (Table 4-2, page 8) and is included in Appendix D. When dry, CO2 is not considered corrosive.
-[REDACTED]
+A detailed metallurgical analysis was performed that considered the chemical composition of the injectate and downhole conditions (Table 4-2) and is included in Appendix D. When dry, CO2 is not considered corrosive.

-[REDACTED] .
 The production casing will be installed using premium connections.

-The production casing will be cemented with acid-resistant tail cement from TD to 500 ft above the UCL.
-This will protect the cement in the annulus from carbonic acid damage and prevent channeling.
+The production casing will be cemented with acid-resistant tail cement from TD to 500 ft above the UCZ.
+These additives will protect the cement in the annulus from carbonic acid damage and prevent channeling.
 The cement is intended to maintain good bonding between formation and casing to preserve integrity and maximize the life of the well.
-The annular section from the top of the UCL to surface will be cemented with a Type I/II salt saturated cement (Figure 4-2, page 8).
+The annular section from the top of the UCZ to surface will be cemented with a Type I/II salt saturated cement (Figure 4-2, page 8).
+A detailed proposal for the cement is provided in Appendix C-3.
+This proposal is representative of materials to be used.
+Final vendor and product selection will be made prior to beginning construction and will meet or exceed what is included in this proposal.
+The cement system proposed here is applicable to all seven injection wells.

-The engineering and design parameters for the production casing are summarized in the following tables (4-10 through 4-12):
+The engineering and design parameters for the production casing are summarized in Table 4-10 through 4-12.